apple/servicetalk/servicetalk-examples/src/main/java/io/servicetalk/examples/http/README.md

 This example demonstrates asynchronous request processing where the payload body is aggregated into a single object instead of a stream.

-- [HelloWorldServer](helloworld/async/HelloWorldClient.java) - a server that demonstrates asynchronous API and responds with a simple `Hello World!` response body as a `text/plain`.
+- [HelloWorldServer](helloworld/async/HelloWorldClient.java) - a server that demonstrates the asynchronous API and responds with a simple `Hello World!` response body as a `text/plain`.
 - [HelloWorldClient](helloworld/async/HelloWorldClient.java) - a client that sends a `GET` request to the configured single address of the [server](helloworld/async/HelloWorldServer.java) and receives the response as a single content.
 - [HelloWorldUrlClient](helloworld/async/HelloWorldUrlClient.java) - a client that sends a `GET` request to the